saltycog/PsiCAT/PsiCAT.Core/daemon/README.md

 ## Image Updates

-When you run the installer script, it automatically:
+When you run the installer script to update, it automatically:
-1. Pulls the latest Docker image from `ghcr.io/saltycog/psicat:latest`
+1. Builds the Docker image locally from the Dockerfile
 2. Backs up your current data and configuration
 3. Restarts the container with the new image
 4. Restores your data and configuration